denoland/std/inventor-notebook/raw/transcripts/2024-11/2024-11-28 model context protocol integration.md

 Tom
 1:16:18
 directed down to say a tour map.
-Are you trying to make a definition here that replaces the definition of stucks in gold?
+Are you trying to make a definition here that replaces the definition of stucks in domain?
 No, I'm trying to give an instance of it that makes sense given that really quite quickly generated a whole bunch of maps that may or may not be of use, however, given the narratives, the narratives require them, it's like, where do we stick them?
 And a quick review of the format of a stuck, because the stuck is...

 Tom
 1:17:10